CURENT/andes/docs/source/install.rst

 Alternatively, you can download the ANDES source code from https://github.com/cuihantao/andes and extract all files to the path of your choice.
-Although this will work, we don't recommend this method, since it is cumbersome to update the source code and push back changes.
+Although this will work, this is not recommended since tracking changes and pushing back code would be painful.

 Step 2: Install dependencies